julijan/structured/README.md

 Route file name has no effect on how the route (request handler) behaves, the only purpose of splitting your routes in separate files is making your code more maintainable.

+> [!TIP]
+> You can, and should, define the output/input types for your routes.
+> ```
+> app.request.on<OutputType, InputType>(...)
+> ```
+> This allows TypeScript to validate that you are returning the desired type in all return paths and makes interaction with received (POST, PUT) data easier.

 ### RequestContext
+RequestContext is created for every received request.
+It contains all the data related to the request, as well as data you include in `RequestContextData`.
 All request handlers receive a `RequestContext` as the first argument.
+Your component server side part also receives `RequestContext` as the second argument.
 ```
 type RequestContext<Body extends LooseObject | undefined = LooseObject> = {
     request: IncomingMessage,